urbainvaes/hermipy/README.md

 - Tie position, directions, and function variables

-- Duplicate split_operator

 - Inconsistency with direction in project() and self.dirs

-- Add function to lower degree
+- Project: are directions indices, or actual directions (as in position.dirs)?

 - Two passes in tensorize in 1d

-- Unify interface for project(vector or int?)

-- Is it possible to solve the projected eigenvalue problem?

 - Rexpress project in terms of inner?

 - In plot, add bounds of Hermite series

-- Project: are directions indices, or actual directions (as in position.dirs)?

-- Remove dim from attributes (only in Position)

 # License